Butwm/Ae-News/README.md

 ## Overview

-Welcome to Ae-News, your comprehensive news dashboard that keeps you informed about the latest events from around the globe.
-Whether you're interested in world news, traffic updates, sports, shares or the current weather, Ae-News has got you covered.
+Welcome to Niusly, your comprehensive news dashboard that keeps you informed about the latest events from around the globe.
+Whether you're interested in world news, traffic updates, sports, shares or the current weather, Niusly has got you covered.

 ## Key Features